gluster/community/template.md

 * Blocker issues across the project?

-* Notable thread form mailing list
+* Notable thread from the mailing list

 ### Conferences / Meetups